Indian Oaks Academy is located just 50 miles south of Chicago in Manteno, IL.

 Watch our site video.

-Indian Oaks Academy serves hard-to-place boys and girls, ages 12-21, who have exhibited harmful sexual behaviors, harmful sexual behaviors with developmental disabilities, behavioral disorders, behavioral disorders with developmental disabilities, and severe emotional and behavioral issues that require acute inpatient care.
+Indian Oaks Academy serves hard-to-place boys and girls, ages 12-21, who have exhibited harmful sexual behaviors, harmful sexual behaviors with intellectual disabilities, behavioral disorders, behavioral disorders with intellectual disabilities, and severe emotional and behavioral issues that require acute inpatient care.
 Many have had multiple placement failures.

 The Academy uses individual, group, and family therapy to help youth focus on behavioral and emotional issues, improve interpersonal skills, and develop an improved sense of responsibility and caring for the needs and rights of others.
 The Academy's core focus is to help youth develop healthy relationships and internalize the program's cornerstone values of honesty, responsibility, courage, care and concern.